damianc/damianc/README.md

 > _every cat is bound to die_ 😺☠️
 > **Schopenhauer's cat theorem**

+> if life is a function, the function of my life has the gradient being a vector field with all vectors running centrifugally

 <!--
 > $\frac{\sin\ x}{n} = \frac{\text{si}\cancel{\color{#aaa}\text{n}}\ x}{\cancel{\color{#aaa} n}} = 6$
 -->